RayaneGuebre/Automatic-Watering-System/Journal.md

 ## 07/06
 After a short pause, I've completed the PCB and the code.
 I just need to finish the BOM, and it will be ready to ship!!!
-I'm gonna order most parts from digiKey, even if at first I wanted to use Mouser, but I changedbecauseeMouserrdidn'tt have the soldeI i was looking for
+I'm gonna order most parts from digiKey, even if at first I wanted to use Mouser, but I changed because Mouser didn't have the solder i was looking for
 Designing and researching: 2h